 Where to stay when visiting the Normandy beaches

 Bayeaux is a perfect base for any tour to the beaches whether it’s self drive or going by guided tour.
-I’ve linked below to a couple of options with Hotels Combined – no matter which hotel you decide to use they compare prices among the booking companies so you can get the best price.
+I’ve linked below to a couple of options with Booking.com – they are my preferred booking portal as often you can book without needing a deposit and they are super easy to use.

 If you want to stay in the centre of town itself, be close to the town’s attractions such as the Bayeaux Tapestry (ok, now WW2 but still pretty cool) then I suggest the Hotel du Luxembourg which comes highly recommended.
 It does have parking, although there’s a charge of €9 a day so do bear that in mind.
 Check the hotel out here.